-- Costs of raising funds relate to the costs incurred by the charitable company in inducing third parties to make voluntary contributions to it, as well as the cost of any activities with a fundraising purpose - Expenditure on charitable activities includes the costs of delivering services undertaken to further the purposes of the charity and their associated support costs - Other expenditure represents those items not falling into any other heading i) Allocation of support costs
+- Costs of raising funds relate to the costs incurred by the charitable company in inducing third parties to make voluntary contributions to it, as well as the cost of any activities with a fundraising purpose. - Expenditure on charitable activities includes the costs of delivering services undertaken to further the purposes of the charity and their associated support costs. - Other expenditure represents those items not falling into any other heading.